mlflow/mlflow/docs/source/model/dependencies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To include custom libraries that are not publicly available on PyPI when logging your model, the ``code_paths`` argument can be used.
-This option allows you to upload .whl files or other dependencies alongside your model, ensuring all required libraries are available during serving.
+This option allows you to upload ``.whl`` files or other dependencies alongside your model, ensuring all required libraries are available during serving.

 .. warning::

     The following example demonstrates a quick method for including custom libraries for development purposes.
     This approach is not recommended for production environments.
     For production usage, upload libraries to a custom PyPI server or a cloud storage to ensure reliable and secure access.

+For example, suppose your project has the following file structure:

 ::